-Standing out from the crowd and bringing something new and unique to the market is essential for start-ups.
+Stand out from the crowd and bring something new and unique to the market is something that is essential for start-ups do.
 Making something different whether it is a product or the way you deliver a service will help you outshine and stand against your competitors.
 Small businesses have corporate giants as well as independent small businesses as competitors, therefore they have to work extra hard at being memorable and different.

 If you are thinking about starting a business or you already run an existing one, then there are two potential strategies you could employ.
 Firstly, you are bringing a completely new and unique idea that will fill a void in the market.
 Alternatively, you inherit a business idea that is successful and already exists but you add your own twist to it.
 Depending on your business idea, you will have to use different strategies to really attract the customers.
 What remains the same though is that the focus needs to be on how you are different and better than you competitors.